sy3na/cs4406.m26/README.md

 The project need not span every course thread.
 Instead, it must take on one hard, possibly open-ended question — which may sit entirely within a single thread (systems, ML, or evaluation) — and explore and evaluate several competing solutions to it in depth.
-The bar is the difficulty of the question and the rigor of the comparison, not breadth of coverage.
+The bar is the difficulty of the question and the rigor of the study, not breadth of coverage.
+It can either be engineering or science focused.

 ### Project ideas